pagopa/pdv-user-registry-infra/README.md

 Create:

-* The s3 bucket to store terraform code
+* The s3 bucket to store terraform state
 * The Dynamodb table to manage terraform locks
 * The Github OpenId connection